 With everything that has been going on in the world around us lately I’ve noticed the always popular trend of survival prepping surge to unparalleled heights.
 The need to hoard and to stock survival essentials and keep our families safe from danger and starvation is a very strong and an almost urgent need for most of us.

-There are many articles already written on what the average family needs to be prepped and ready but I find most of those lists lacking three specific things that I believe are necessary for any long term survival situation.
+There are many articles already written on what the average family needs to be prepped and ready.
+However, I find most of those lists lacking three specific things that I believe are necessary for any long term survival situation.

 Your Three Must Have Survival Essentials